Zalafina/QKeyMapper/README.md

 21. v1.3.5 -> Add Chinese UI, use language select checkbox to change UI language between Chinese and English.
 Adapt to different resolutions(4K/2K/1K).
 22. v1.3.5(Build 20230805) -> Added a shortcut key that allows you to switch the mapping start and stop states directly in any state.
 Press the "Ctrl + F6" shortcut key, and you can immediately switch between the mapping start and stop states whether in the foreground or in the tray display state.
 23. v1.3.5(Build 20230806) -> The shortcut key for switching the mapping start and stop states can be customized through the KeySequenceEdit control.
 After clicking the KeySequenceEdit control with the mouse, press the desired shortcut key to set it.
 This custom shortcut key setting can save different values for each configuration.
+24. v1.3.6(Build 20231125) -> Added the feature to map gamepad buttons as original keys to keyboard keys.
+Select the keys starting with "Joy" from the original key list, and choose the keyboard key you want to trigger as the mapped key from the mapping key list.
 ---------------
 ## Screenshot
 ![Screenshot](https://raw.githubusercontent.com/Zalafina/QKeyMapper/master/screenshot/QKeyMapper_screenshot_03.png)